REGISTRATION ON YOUR ACCEPTED COURSE

 Short duration, one-term, part-time and occasional courses.
 See Section C below.

-Re-admission to Mary Immaculate College, Trinity College and University of Limerick.
+Re-admission to Mary Immaculate College, Trinity College, University of Limerick, Maynooth University, and Galway-Mayo Institute of Technology.

 Follow-on courses at the Institutes of Technology.
 You must ask HEI Admissions Offices about application procedures.